SURFscz/SRAMsync/README.md

 The `service` key is for specifying the name of the local service.
 Both `status_filename` and `provisional_status_filename` are file names where `sync-with-sram` keeps track of the current state.
-These two keys are used for keeping track of the current state of the synchronization process.
+The `status_filename` is read at the beginning so that `sync-with-sram` can determine the state of the last sync. `provisional_status_filename` is optional.
+If you do use it, `sync-with-sram` will write its status info to that file instead and not `status_filename`.
+It is expected that the instantiated EventHandler object copies the `provisional_status_filename` to `status_filename`.
+If the instantiated object fails to do so, `sync-with-sram` will always see new event as the `status_filename` is never updated to the latest sync state.

 ### SRAM connection details